Still Life

 The year after, even the trees had died.

-Many of Jia's stories are about a kind of rising tide, the tide of immense social and economic growth in China through the 90s and 2000s.
-In Fengjie, this rising tide can be experienced in the flesh.
+Many of Jia's stories are about a kind of rising tide, the deluge of social and economic growth in China through the 90s and 2000s.
+In Fengjie this tide can be experienced in the flesh.
 This experience is seen through the eyes of Han Sanming, a laborer, and Shen Hong, a nurse, who come back to search for their estranged spouses.

-They arrive by riverboat, the water already high enough to swallow the buildings beneath, dropped into an isolated, self-contained world.
-But this is no longer their Fengjie: neighborhoods have been erased, old addresses lead to water, and the people they seek are now untracked.
+They arrive by riverboat; there is no other way.
+The Yangtze has swallowed the lower buildings; the gorge walls rise on either side.
+Fengjie is sealed between water and cliff.
+But this is no longer their Fengjie: neighborhoods have been erased, old addresses lead to water, the people they seek are now untracked.
 They continue their search anyway.

-Cinema rarely represents the laborer.
-Wall Street bankers, Hollywood stars, tech billionaires — entire movies are built around them, and audiences are made to feel the tension, the drama, and chaos of their work.
-Construction workers hardly ever appear, and when they do, their labor is used as a prop.
-Ever-present, I cannot think of another film where labor is inseparable from the character.
+Construction workers appear in films often enough, but usually as prop, the scaffolding behind someone else's story.
+Wall Street bankers, Hollywood stars, tech billionaires, entire movies are built around them, and audiences are made to feel the tension, the drama, and chaos of their work.
+I cannot think of another film where labor is inseparable from the character.

 Jia's use of naturalism makes this possible.
-It captures the strangeness of it all.
 The meandering conversations between characters run on unsharpened dialogue, the story is littered with as many logistical frictions as life itself, and the background is ambient car horns and city noise.
 Without the usual grammar of cinema, the familiar feels unfamiliar, and just like the protagonists, you feel made a stranger in Fengjie.

 Han Sanming is played by Jia's cousin, a real Shanxi coalminer, and it shows.
 Following him through the city, through small talk with strangers, seeing him share his cigarettes with comrades, you feel the self-dignity and camaraderie of this life made vivid.
 Later, as a family of a laborer injured during construction argues with local officials in some bureaucratic office, the two parties stared down by portraits of various Communist leaders from above, there is no dramatic score, and the arguments from neither side feel refined.
 It is just another day, another complaint at the party office.
 And yet you come out with something stronger than sympathy, because sympathy requires distance.
 You are already inside this life.

-In between these dialogue-driven scenes, Jia constructs Fengjie itself: the river becomes a character, boats transit, water rises, and construction workers turn into an orchestra in the post-industrial landscape.
+In between the more dialogue-driven scenes, Jia constructs Fengjie itself: the river becomes a character, boats transit, water rises, and construction work turns into an orchestra in industrial ruins, sledgehammers and pickaxes swinging.
 The film moves chronologically between two parallel stories that never overlap, held together by the landscapes around them.
-What connects them is this rhythm, between the deadpan mundane and these moments that remind you something larger is happening.
+What connects them is this rhythm, between the deadpan mundane and the moments where the central characters are the river and Fengjie.

-The movie uses geography with a force I have never seen in another film.
-It is timestamped by shots of the rising river, by scenes of post-industrial decay as the old city is dismantled, half-demolished walls and ruins of old Fengjie drifting through the frame until the film becomes, in its own right, a historical document of the city's last moments.
+Jia uses the geography to timestamp the movie with shots of the rising river and scenes of industrial decay as the old city is dismantled, half-demolished walls and ruins of old Fengjie drifting through the frame until the film also becomes a historical document of the city's last moments.
 These ruins are the backdrop against which the important moments happen, the dialogue spoken against collapsing walls and rising water.
-But it is the scale of the valley that you cannot escape, an ever-present reminder of how small the characters are against everything that surrounds them.
+But it is the scale of the valley that you cannot escape, an ever present reminder of how small the characters are against everything that surrounds them.

 Occasionally, Jia lets the impossible enter his otherwise naturalist world: a tightrope walker crosses between two crumbling towers, a building lifts off like a rocket.
 Jia has argued this is intentional; the dam itself is so surreal in its scale that only the impossible can represent it.
 Sometimes these moments deepen the film's symbolism.
 But it does not always translate.
 When a UFO flies across the sky, it is jarring; it breaks the immersion Jia has so carefully built.

 It is in these settings that the quest of both protagonists to salvage the unsalvageable reaches its end.
 When they do find their spouses, the reunions are brief; there is no return.
-Jia frames these moments against the landscape with precision; Shen Hong's choice to leave is placed against the newly raised walls of the dam, and Han Sanming's unfulfilled desire to reunite against collapsing towers.
+Jia frames these moments against the landscape.
+Shen Hong's choice to leave placed against the newly raised walls of the dam, Han Sanming's unfulfilled desire to reunite against collapsing towers.
 One faces forward, the other lingers.
 Fengjie has already decided what remains.

-When the tide rises, does it carry everything with it?
-And what is it that is left to submerge?
+Amid progress, Jia Zhangke asks: when the tide rises, does it carry everything with it?
+And what is left to submerge?

 As the Yangtze rises, Han Sanming and his team hammer away at the ruins of old Fengjie.
 Mirroring them, a white hazmat-suited team disinfects the remains, a shadow crew to the labor crew.
 They spray the crumbling walls without pause.
 They work inaudibly, invisibly, sterilizing what remains, perhaps the most important work to be done.

-Steel shatters, glass splinters, bricks turn to dust, and the ruins of which will always be there under the water.
-But when memories disappear, they leave no rubble.
+Steel shatters, glass splinters, bricks turn to dust, the ruins of which will always be there under the water.
+But disappearing memories leave no rubble.